Tobacco-Related Health Disparities

 Dr. Richter talks about the prevalence and health consequences of tobacco use among people with opioid use disorder, what helps them quit, opportunities for harm reduction, and what needs to happen in terms of future research and practice.

-The Smoking Cessation Leadership Center (SCLC) at UCSF serves as the SAMHSA National Center of Excellence for Tobacco-Free Recovery.
+SAMHSA National Center of Excellence for Tobacco-Free Recovery: This SAMHSA Center of Excellence is housed at the Smoking Cessation Leadership Center (SCLC) at UCSF.
 SCLC was founded in 2003 and focuses on increasing successful quit attempts and reducing smoking prevalence.
 It also aims to help providers do a better job intervening with tobacco users and advocating for equal access to cessation services.
 Learn more about the SCLC in this set of presentation slides from September 2021.

 Smokefree.gov resources that clinicians can refer their patients to for help quitting tobacco:

-Rx for Change: Clinician-Assisted Tobacco Cessation is a comprehensive tobacco cessation training program from the University of California San Francisco (UCSF) that equips health professional students and practicing clinicians, of all disciplines, with evidence-based knowledge and skills for assisting patients with quitting.
+Rx for Change: Clinician-Assisted Tobacco Cessation (UCSF) from the University of California, San Francisco is a comprehensive online tobacco cessation training program from the University of California San Francisco (UCSF) that equips health professional students and practicing clinicians, of all disciplines, with evidence-based knowledge and skills for assisting patients with quitting.
 Includes virtual patient exercises.

-The Center of Diseases Control and Prevention (CDC) page Tobacco-Related Disparities contains useful information on how tobacco use affects different segments of society, including race, ethnicity, age, gender, sexual orientation, socioeconomic status, place of residence, military status and mental health condition.
+Tobacco-Related Disparities (CDC): This page from the U.S. Centers for Disease Control and Prevention (CDC) contains useful information on how tobacco use affects different segments of society, including race, ethnicity, age, gender, sexual orientation, socioeconomic status, place of residence, military status and mental health condition.

 University of Wisconsin Center for Tobacco Research and Intervention offers a range of education materials for smokers, researchers, providers, and more.